aayushirajesh/Pomodoro-With-Miu/README.md

 # Pomodoro With Miu
-A cute and minimal Pomodoro timer built with Electron, designed to help you stay focused with a calm, cozy aesthetic.
+A cute and minimal Pomodoro timer built with Electron, designed to help you stay focused with a calm, cozy aesthetic. <br/>

----
+You can try the app directly from my releases.

 ## Features
 -  **25–5 Pomodoro cycle** (focus + break)